strovertz/terraform-aws-lambda-scheduler/README.md

 The scheduler looks at the schedule tag to see if it needs to stop or start and instance.
 It works by setting a tag (default name schedule) to a string giving the stop and start time hour for each day.

-A schedule tag for an EC2 instance is json and looks like:
+A schedule tag for an EC2 instance with json looks like:
 ```json
 {"mon": {"start": 7, "stop": 19},"tue": {"start": 7, "stop": 19},"wed": {"start": [9, 22], "stop": 19},"thu": {"start": 7, "stop": [2,19]}, "fri": {"start": 7, "stop": 19}, "sat": {"start": 22}, "sun": {"stop": 7}}
 ```